 - Set up the cell casting module, making sure the glass plates are held tightly.

-- Follow the resolving gel recipe (see Table 1), add reagents except for TEMED respectively in a 15mL Falcon tube.
-Before adding TEMED, vortex the tube and make sure the solution is well mixed.
+- Follow the resolving gel recipe (see Table 1 above), add reagents except for TEMED to a 15mL Falcon tube.
+Before adding TEMED, vortex the tube and make sure the solution is well-mixed.

-- Add TEMED to the tube, use the serological pipette to mix the solution quickly.
+- Add TEMED to the tube, then use a serological pipette to mix the solution quickly.